SHARE Virtual Summer Apprenticeships – Faculty Information

 • Faculty mentors must be full-time faculty in social science, humanities, or arts fields at any UConn campus.

-• This is a virtual research apprenticeship program.
-Research apprentices are not expected to engage in any in-person work; all research activities must be conducted remotely.
-Faculty must be available to virtually mentor the student apprentice over the summer and provide a substantive learning experience that allows students to develop foundational research skills and gain a greater understanding of the research process.
+• This is a virtual apprenticeship program.
+SHARE apprentices are not expected to engage in any in-person work; all project activities must be conducted remotely.
+Faculty must be available to virtually mentor the student apprentice over the summer and provide a substantive learning experience that allows students to develop foundational research, creative, and/or technical skills and gain a greater understanding of the research or creative process.

-• This program prioritizes early career students with little or no prior research experience.
-We encourage faculty to keep this experience level in mind when considering the ways in which an apprentice can contribute to their research, and to factor in time for training and mentorship to prepare the apprentice to successfully complete assigned research activities.
+• This program prioritizes early career students with little or no prior experience.
+We encourage faculty to keep this experience level in mind when considering the ways in which an apprentice can contribute to their research or creative endeavors, and to factor in time for training and mentorship to prepare the apprentice to successfully complete assigned activities.

 • For their commitment to mentoring the student apprentice, faculty mentors will receive a $500 professional development award at the start of the summer.